openSUSE/abi-compliance-checker/README.md

 ### py-abi-compliance-checker

-If you maintain packages written in C or C++, changes are you're already familiar with the `abi-compliance-checker` and `abi-dumper` tools.
+If you maintain packages written in C or C++, chances are you're already familiar with the `abi-compliance-checker` and `abi-dumper` tools.

 If you're not, please click the links and read more about them, they're great tools.